juntao/arenztopia/content/news/Issue 26.md

+## Car Crash Follow-Up
+By Sam-Louis Alrocaet

 ## Mayor's Birthday Celebration Leaked
-By Sam-Louis Alrocaet
+By Owen Miyazoi

 The Mayor of Olb City, Tony Yuan, has a birthday this month.
 According to leaked plans, the birthday celebration is to involve 500 fireworks, a 1 1/2 foot diameter cake, and a private party with many influential officials.

-## Story
-By Owen Miyazoi

 ## Poetry
-By Tony Yuan
+By Lorenzo Avila